nurzhanzhanuzak/eventsourcing/docs/topics/installing.rst

 avoid installing future incompatible releases, it is recommended to specify the major and minor version numbers.

-As an example, the expression ``eventsourcing<=9.3.99999`` would install the latest version of the 9.3 series, allowing future bug fixes released with point version number increments.
-You can use this expression in a ``pip install`` command, in a ``requirements.txt`` file, or in a ``setup.py`` file.
+As an example, the expression ``eventsourcing>=9.4.0,<9.5.0`` would install the latest version of the 9.4 series, allowing future bug fixes released with point version number increments.
+You can use this expression in a ``pip install`` command.

 ::

-    $ pip install "eventsourcing<=9.4.99999"
+    $ pip install "eventsourcing>=9.4.0,<9.5.0"

-If you are specifying the dependencies of your project in a ``pyproject.toml`` file, and for example using the Poetry build tool, you can specify the dependency on this library in the following way.
+You can use the same expression in ``requirements.txt`` files, in a ``setup.py`` files, and in a ``pyproject.toml`` files.
+For example, if you are specifying the dependencies of your project in a ``pyproject.toml`` file, you can specify the dependency on this library in the following way.

 ::

-    [tool.poetry.dependencies]
+    [project]
+    requires-python = ">=3.9.2"
-    python = "^3.9"
+    dependencies = [
-    eventsourcing = { version = "~9.4" }
+        "eventsourcing>=9.4.0,<9.5.0",
+    ]

-Specifying the major and minor version number in this way will avoid any potentially destabilising additional features introduced with minor version number increments, and also avoid all backward incompatible changes introduced with major version number increments.
+Requiring a specific major and minor version number in this way will avoid any potentially destabilising additional features with minor version increments, and also avoid all backward incompatible changes introduced with major version number increments.

-Upgrading to new minor versions is encouraged, but it is recommended to do this manually so that you are sure your project isn't inadvertently broken by changes in the library.
+Upgrading to new minor versions is encouraged, but it is recommended to do this carefully so that you can be sure your project isn't inadvertently broken by changes in the library.
 Migrating to new major versions is also encouraged, but by definition this may involve your making changes to your project to adjust for the backward incompatibilities introduced